w3c/wot-architecture/README.md

 Some images are written using [PlantUML](http://en.plantuml.com/).
 See [editors' guide](plantuml.md).

-If you are implementing the WoT architecture and their building blocks, please provide an implementation report.
+If you are implementing the WoT architecture and their building blocks, please contribute to the WoT Architecture implementation report.
-The process is described in [wot-architecture/testing/]/wot-architecture/testing/)
+The process is described in [Implementation Report](https://github.com/w3c/wot-architecture/tree/main/testing)